 “That some achieve great success, is proof to all that others can achieve it as well.” —Abraham Lincoln

-Yes, we just said presentation is everything.
-Timing is just as important!
+Yes, we just said presentation is everything, but timing is just as critical!

-Keeping your monthly recognition monthly and awarding your winners as quickly as possible once the month is over will exponentially maximize the impact of your appreciation.
-Waiting for more than a month with exponentially do the opposite.
+Keeping your monthly recognition monthly & awarding winners as quickly as possible once the month is over maximizes the impact of your appreciation & proves to employees how important it is to your team’s leaders.

 Unfortunately, poor planning often robs managers of this enormous opportunity to show employees how important recognition is to the management team.